 How to choose a SaaS platform and provider.

 Now that we have covered the basics of SaaS, let us discuss some things to consider before making the switch.
 First, determine what areas of your business need improvement and how SaaS might help.
 For example, maybe you have outdated hardware and software hindering productivity.
 Or, perhaps you want to streamline your workflow and ease the collaboration between departments.
 Whatever the reasons for moving your business to a SaaS setup, vendors offer solutions.

 When researching the various vendors, price is undoubtedly a concern.
 But remember the saying, “you get what you pay for.”
 That does not mean that you should opt for the most expensive vendor.
 It just means that you should take the time to evaluate your options and pick a Software-as-a-Service vendor with robust and scalable applications that will integrate well with your business’s other software and other systems.
 It is worth noting that cloud software financing is a viable option if you want to preserve your capital and have a predictable monthly payment over a specific term.

 Next, you want to choose a vendor that provides solid customer support after you become a customer, as you and your employees will most likely have questions or need assistance.
 Lastly, your mission-critical business information is stored safely in the cloud with SaaS.
 So, make sure the vendor will let you export the data if you want to switch to another vendor.

-The SaaS model is fast-becoming one of the most popular forms of cloud computing.
-The $150 billion SaaS industry currently has an average annual growth rate of 18% and shows no signs of slowing down.
+The SaaS model is fast becoming one of the most popular forms of cloud computing.
 SaaS presents small businesses with many benefits.
 It offers low upfront costs, ease of use, and scalability.
 In addition, it can help boost efficiency and productivity in just about every business department.